CODE OF CONDUCT

 Use correct and proper language at all times.

-Allow their child to play in the Mini Tennis color stage that is appropriate to them.
+Allow their child to play in the progression stage that is appropriate to them.
 This will ensure they enjoy playing the game, develop their skills and gain confidence.

 Purchase balls and rackets that match the stage their child is in